-With Methamphetamine Psychosis the addict may start to believe that people are out to get them.
+With Methamphetamine Psychosis, the addict may start to believe that people are out to get them.
 They may think that run-of-the-mill objects are watching them or equipped with surveillance equipment.
 This requires addiction treatment.
 Another sign of meth psychosis is increased aggression.
 This occurs as the brain loses the ability to manage impulses.
-When people use meth, specifically chronically, they tend to lose their ability to respond rationally to what’s happening around them.
-This is what leads to aggression or violence.
+When people use meth chronically, they tend to lose their ability to respond rationally to what’s happening around them.
+This leads to aggression or violence.

-Regarding obsessive compulsive behaviors, when people are prolonged meth abusers, they may start to do things over and over again.
+Regarding obsessive-compulsive behaviors, when people are prolonged meth abusers, they may start to do things over and over again.
 Such as cleaning at a mad pace or washing their hands over and over again.
-This can also be why people have sores on their skin.
-Because they scratch at it, or bald patches from pulling hair out.
+This can also be why people have sores on their skin, because they scratch at it constantly.
+Some users may have bald patches from pulling hair out.
 When someone experiences meth psychosis, it may end when they come down from the drug.
 In some cases, it could last longer than the high of meth.
-For some, it can last for days, but unfortunately, meth damage can mean that some people have permanent psychosis, or it occurs when they’re no longer using the drug.
+For some, it can last for days.
+Unfortunately, meth damage can mean that some people have permanent psychosis, even when they’re no longer using the drug.

 What Are The Causes of Meth Psychosis?

 So what is it about meth that causes a high risk of experiencing meth psychosis, even as compared to other illicit drugs?
-It starts because meth impacts the brain’s natural chemical balance.
+Meth impacts the brain’s natural chemical balance.
 When you take meth, you’re altering the homeostasis of the chemistry of your brain, and your brain may respond in ways that trigger meth psychosis.

 When someone takes meth, it releases a huge and unnatural amount of dopamine into the brain all at one time.
-Then, your natural dopamine reserves become depleted, and your body becomes unable to make more.
-As you continue doing meth, it overstimulates the temporal lobe of the brain, which is why it creates meth psychosis.
+Then, your natural dopamine reserves become depleted, and your body is unable to make more.
+As you continue doing meth, it overstimulates the temporal lobe of the brain, which creates meth psychosis.
 About two-thirds of meth users experience this.

 The amygdala of the brain is also affected.
 Stimulation of it raises fear levels and makes the person think they’re in survival mode.
-People who experience meth psychosis have these symptoms because their brain is off-balance, and as a result, they feel like they’re in danger and they need to escape the danger.
+People who experience meth psychosis have these symptoms because their brain is off-balance, and as a result, they feel like they’re in danger, and they need to escape.

 Have more questions about Meth abuse?
 Call a substance abuse treatment center today at 913-755-4357